Jain Temples - Jaisalmer Fort

 Historical | Pilgrimage

 At a distance of 2 km from Jaisalmer Railway Station, the Jain Temples are one of the oldest temples in Jaisalmer which are situated inside the Jaisalmer Fort complex.
 These Jain temples are the most important religious attractions in Jaisalmer.

-There are seven Jain temples in total which are built during 12th and 15th centuries AD.
-These Jain temples are dedicated to different Jain tirthankars.
+There are seven Jain temples in total which are built during the 12th and 15th centuries AD.
+These Jain temples are dedicated to different Jain Tirthankaras.
 Among these temples, the biggest one is the Parsvanath Temple and is most attractive; others being Chandraprabhu temple, Rishabdev temple, Shitalnath Temple, Kunthanath Temple, and Shantinath Temple.

-These temples are famous for their Dilwara style paintings and architecture that was predominant in the medieval era.
+These temples are famous for their Dilwara style paintings and architecture that were predominant in the medieval era.
 The temples are built out of yellow sandstone and have intricate engravings on them.
 These temples have archaeological and religious significance attached to them.
 A huge chain of corridors connecting all the seven temples with numerous captions and stone sculptures is one of the key features of this religious place.

-The 16th century Shantinath temple is one of seven Jain temples within the Golden Fort.
+The 16th-century Shantinath temple is one of seven Jain temples within the Golden Fort.
 It was built in 1536 AD and is dedicated to Sri Shantinath.
 The beautiful idol of the saint has been majestically carved.
 The temple is known for its architecture and religious significance.
 This complex also has a Gyan Bhandar Library which is the best place to get rare manuscripts in India.
-Travellers can take a rickshaw or shared auto rickshaw inside the fort for visiting these temples.
+Travellers can take a rickshaw or shared auto-rickshaw inside the fort for visiting these temples.

 Timings: 5 AM to 12 PM